Igo-Cigo/Python-AI-generated-programs/README.md

 To run this command you must have [Git](https://git-scm.com/) installed
 ## Dependencies

+Dependencies and the files are automatically installed if the script from releases is used.

-To install the needed dependencies to run the programs, open a terminal in the folder that this project is installed in and run the following command:
+To install the needed dependencies to run the programs manually, open a terminal in the folder that this project is installed in and run the following command:
 ```
 pip install -r requirements.txt
 ```
-If you get errors try installing the dependencies manually

 ## License